Limitations to Dynamical Error Suppression and Gate-Error Virtualization from Temporally Correlated Nonclassical Noise: A minimal model for assessing gate-error virtualization

 Consider now a general control history applied before the starting time $\ts$ of a same DD-protected identity gate, characterized by a switching function $y_{\textrm{hist}}(t), t \in [0, \ts]$ (see also Fig.\,\ref{fig:general_protocol}).
 In order to understand how the bath dynamics influence the dependence of the gate performance upon the control history for different scenarios and starting times $\ts$, we introduce a reset-operation $\reset$ that fully disentangles the system and the bath, and re-prepares the system in the $\ketbra{+}$-state at designated times.
 That is:

-One possible implementation of such a reset-procedure would be to perform a perfect projective measurement in the $\sigma_x$-basis, and to apply a corrective $\pi_z$-pulse when measuring $\ketbra{-}$ as an outcome.
-Explicitly, the Kraus representation of this closed-loop procedure reads
+One possible implementation of such a reset-procedure would be to perform a perfect projective measurement in the $\sigma_x$-basis, and to apply a corrective $\pi_z$-pulse when measuring $\ketbra{-}$ as an outcome. {Or, it could be implemented in an unconditional fashion, in the spirit of driven reset schemes \cite{Reset1,Reset2}.
+Regardless, a Kraus representation} reads

-We stress, however, that the particular implementation of $\mathcal{R}$ has no importance, as~\eqref{eq:general_def_reset} and~\eqref{eq:krausmap_closedloop_reset} are two equivalent representations of the same operation.
+We stress, however, that the particular implementation of $\mathcal{R}$ has no importance, as Eq.\,\eqref{eq:general_def_reset} and Eq.\,\eqref{eq:krausmap_closedloop_reset} are two equivalent representations of the same operation.
 As for the control pulses, we assume $\reset$ to be applied perfectly and instantaneously.
 Let us introduce the notation $\ts^-$ ($\ts^+$) to denote the instant immediately before (after) the reset.
 If the gate $G=I$ is applied at a start time $\ts\equiv \ts^+ > 0$, after the given control history and a reset operation, the joint state is given by

 and the fidelity given in Eq.\,\eqref{gate_fid} thus becomes

 Apart from providing a fair comparison of the performance of one same gate applied in different temporal environments, $\reset$ serves as a mock-up of a QEC operation.
 Indeed, $\reset$ disentangles the system and bath, while reducing to the identity operation were there no noise (and hence entanglement between system and bath \cite{Roszak}), given that the qubit is properly initialized to $\ketbra{+}$.
 Of course, this analogy is only partial, since in our single-qubit setting the full state of the physical system is preserved, as opposed to the state of a logical subsystem in a ``true'' QEC setting.